serverpod/serverpod_docs/docs/01-get-started.md

 :::info

-### iOS Simulator

-Because an iOS simulator has its own localhost, it won't find the server running on your machine.
-You'll need to pass the IP address of your machine in `mypod/mypod_flutter/lib/main.dart`.
+**iOS Simulator**: Because an iOS simulator has its own localhost, it won't find the server running on your machine.
+Therefore, you will need to pass the IP address of your machine when creating the client in `mypod/mypod_flutter/lib/main.dart`.
 Depending on your local network, it might look something like this:

 ```dart
 var client = Client('http://192.168.1.117:8080/')
   ..connectivityMonitor = FlutterConnectivityMonitor();
 ```